shohne/CarND-Vehicle-Detection-Tracking/README.md

-## Advanced Lane Finding
+## Vehicle Detection and Tracking
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

-This repo contains the written code to complete the project **Advanced Lane Finding** on Udacity Self-Driving Car Nanodegree.
+This repo contains the written code to complete the project **Vehicle Detection and Tracking** on Udacity Self-Driving Car Nanodegree.
 The goal is to detect lane lines from images (and video) taken from a camera at the front of a car.

 Prerequisites
 ---